 Welcome to De Montfort University’s Library Learning Services.
 As members of the public, or a student from another university or college, you have access to our main Kimberlin Library.
 This is building 21 on our campus map.

 Please be aware that Library Learning Services has other buildings on campus as well but these are only for use by DMU staff and students.
 You cannot gain access to them.
+This means that there is no access to the Law Library for external card holders and visitors.

 Whilst there is no car parking on campus for visitors to the library, there are plenty of local car parks because of our city centre location.
 Please see the final page of our campus map for details of local car parks.
 Short stay on-street parking may also be available in the evening or at weekends but is in heavy demand during weekdays.